chalmers-revere/opendlv-tutorial-kiwi/README.md

 Now, you are able to use the camera from your Kiwi, visualize, record, and replay the data, and to send steering, acceleration, and deceleration commands.

-Next, you can investigate our template module that is running in Python to process video data and to send steering/acceleration/deceleration commands to Kiwi.
+Next, you can investigate our template module that is running in Python to process video data and to send steering, acceleration, and deceleration commands to Kiwi.
 You find the template [here](https://github.com/chalmers-revere/opendlv-tutorial-kiwi/tree/master/image-postprocessing-opencv-python) next to further descriptions how to develop and test your Python application.

+Alternatively, you can investigate our template module that is running in C++ to process video data and to interface with Kiwi.
+You find the template [here](https://github.com/chalmers-revere/opendlv-tutorial-kiwi/tree/master/image-postprocessing-opencv-cpp) next to further descriptions how to develop and test your C++ application.